Emerging water treatment trends we will see in 2025

 Other material recycling trends revolve around processes that produce a valuable side product.
 For example, sludge from a treatment facility could be reused in farming as a crop nutrient.
 The capturing and utilization of phosphorus, among other beneficial components of wastewater streams, is seeing particular attention.
 Generating biochar from the sludge is also trending due to its new range of application possibilities.

 Reactivating activated carbon has multiple advantages for both the customer and the environment.
-Studies have shown that reactivating carbon creates six times less carbon dioxide emissions than manufacturing and using new virgin carbon.
+Studies have shown that reactivating carbon creates five times less carbon dioxide emissions than manufacturing and using new virgin carbon.
 Reactivating carbon and using replacement carbon help reach the activated carbon’s required qualities in a cost‑efficient and environmentally friendly way.

 Service models